 I lecture in music for the Open University as well as freelance.

-Arts funding has been severely cut back by government opposition to the arts which must be seen as a dangerously democratising force that challenges the replacement of democracy in the UK by the corporate interests that fund contemporary politics.
-I see the support for arts practice and for arts education as prerequisites for any democratic society.
-I therefore see work I do in promoting and teaching the arts as politically motivated in the broad sense of giving a voice to those so often denied one and facilitating debate on how to create democratic engagement.
+Arts funding has been severely cut back by government opposition to the arts, which must be regarded as a dangerously democratising force that challenges the replacement of democracy in the UK with the corporate interests that fund contemporary politics.
+I see the support for arts practice and arts education as prerequisites in any democratic society.
+I therefore see the work I do in promoting and teaching the arts as politically-motivated in the broad sense of giving a voice to those so often denied one and facilitating debate on how to create democratic engagement.

-Recordings of the group are available at:
+Recordings of the group are available on Soundcloud:

-At the same time OI started I ran an Oxford COMA (Contemporary Music for All) group from 2002-2006 and organized workshops for the group by composer/performers such as Pat Thomas and Phil Minton, Howard Skempton, Simon Fell and John Tilbury.
+At the same time OI started, I ran an Oxford COMA (Contemporary Music for All) group (from 2002-2006) and organized workshops for the group by composer/performers such as Pat Thomas and Phil Minton, Howard Skempton, Simon Fell and John Tilbury.

 I helped organise the Cohesion Festival 2011 in Oxford.
 Our focus was on African and African American music traditions in improvisation and featured Wadada Leo Smith as festival guest.
 I also created a participatory piece with Bruno Guastalla for which we rehearsed and prepared anyone who wanted to be part of the event.

 Details are at Cohesion 2011.

 I have taught for Footloose Arts, an organisation that specialises in creating music projects for all ages, abilities, and backgrounds.
 Details of a successful project with an Oxford School (the Universe Project) are held at Footloose Arts.
 We made the music that we created as part of this project available at this site.